• Skip to primary navigation

 2002

-Alternative House opens a new transitional living program, Assisting Young Mothers (now Second Story for Young Mothers), and begins providing safe havens, support, and services to homeless pregnant and parenting young women ages 16-24.
+Alternative House opens a new transitional living program, Assisting Young Mothers (now Second Story for Young Mothers), and begins providing safe havens, support, and services to pregnant and parenting young women, ages 16-24, experiencing homelessness.

 2004

-The Culmore Safe Youth Project opens to provide drop-in after-school services to at-risk 4th through 6th graders.
+The Culmore Safe Youth Project opens to provide drop-in after-school services to youth in grades four to six.

 2006

-The Annandale Safe Youth Project opens to provide drop-in after-school services to at-risk children in the 4th through 6th grade.
+The Annandale Safe Youth Project opens to provide drop-in after-school services to youth in grades four to six.

 2009